meowwtama/tp/docs/DeveloperGuide.md

 #### Extensions:
 * 2a.
 MyBookshelf detects invalid index.
     * 2a1.
 MyBookshelf notifies library manager with an error message.
     * 2a2.
-Library manager <u> finds user (UC4)</u>.
+Library manager <u>Find a library user in the Contact List (UC4)</u>.
     * 2a3.
-If not exist, library manager <u>add user (UC1)</u>, else records down the index for later use in the edit process.
+If not exist, library manager <u>Add library user to the Contact List (UC1)</u>, else records down the index for later use in the edit process.

   ***Use case resumes from step 2.***

 * 2b.
 MyBookshelf detects an error in the entered information.
     * 2b1.
 MyBookshelf requests for the valid information.
     * 2b2.
-Library manager requests information from library user.
+Library manager requests information from the library user.
     * 2b3.
 Library manager enters new information.
-      Steps 2b1-2b3 are repeated until the information entered are valid.
+      Steps 2b1-2b3 are repeated until the information entered is valid.

   ***Use case resumes from step 3.***

 * *a.
-At any time, library manager chooses to cancel the edition of library user.<br>
+At any time, library manager chooses to cancel the edition of the library user.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***

-#### Use case: UC4 - Find users
+#### Use case: UC4 - Find a library user in the Contact List
 #### MSS:
-1. Library manager intends to find library users by keyword.
+1. Library manager intends to find library users using keyword(s).
 2. Library manager enters the command.
-3. MyBookshelf searches for library users whose names contain any of the provided keywords.
+3. MyBookshelf searches for library users whose names matches any of the provided keyword(s).
 4. MyBookshelf returns a list of library users matching at least one keyword.
 5. Library manager reviews the list of library users returned by the search.